Public Works Project Updates

 The larger park renovation project is on hold.
 Pathway repaving and some minor improvements to furnishings is planned for this summer.

 Staff is working on plans for playground equipment upgrades.
 New equipment for children under five years old is proposed to complement the existing equipment for ages five to twelve.
-City Council will consider approval of the plans at their April 6 meeting.

 Redwood Highway (North) Bicycle and Pedestrian Improvements (NS Greenway extension)

-Staff is working with Caltrans Office of Local Assistance to secure the funding and process all the paperwork that accompanies the federal funding on this project.
+Staff continues working with Caltrans Office of Local Assistance to secure the funding and process all the paperwork that accompanies the federal funding on this project.
 Construction is anticipated in late summer 2022.
 This project will add a new class 1 bike path on the west side of Old Redwood Highway from the termination of the current Caltrans project on the off-ramp to the pedestrian 101 overcrossing.

 Measure B Group 4 Pavement Rehabilitation